JanSharp/VRCJanSharpCommon/README.md

 - WannaBeArrList: An extension of ArrList, however holding strong references to WannaBeClass instances
 - WannaBeArrQueue: An extension of ArrQueue, however holding strong references to WannaBeClass instances
 - WannaBeClass: These are an unfortunately complex concept so they get [their own section](#wannabeclasses)
-- RNG: A random number generator in the form of a WannaBeClass, which is to say that multiple instances of rng can be crated each with their own seed, and the internal `seed`, `lcg` and `hash` state be read and set.
+- RNG: A random number generator in the form of a WannaBeClass, which is to say that multiple instances of rng can be created each with their own seed, and the internal `seed`, `lcg` and `hash` state can be read and set.
 Also supports shuffling arrays and DatLists
 - LocalPlayerCapsule: Get the height and radius of the local player's capsule.
 They appear to be constants currently, but that might change
 - StopwatchUtil: Make it easier to display stopwatch values as "average | min | max" while doing performance tests
 - ArithBitConverter: Deprecated, was useful when BitConverter wasn't exposed yet.
 Uses arithmetics to convert floating point numbers to their binary representation and back